open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 In the second part, the architectural details of a model SDK implementation are described, using the OpenTelemetry-Go Metric SDK as an example.
-This is meant to show how the requirements can be implemented, as guidance to implementors, not to mandate an exact reproduction of the model architecture across languages.
+This is meant to show how the requirements can be implemented, as guidance for implementors, not to mandate an exact reproduction of the model architecture across languages.
 OpenTelemetry SDKs are of course free to use any idiomatic approach.